cookgreen/ChronoStorm/README.md

 ![Python Badge](https://img.shields.io/badge/Python-3.10+-blue.svg)
 ![Pygame Badge](https://img.shields.io/badge/Pygame-2.5+-green.svg)
 ![License Badge](https://img.shields.io/badge/License-MIT-yellow.svg)

+**ChronoStorm(C.R.S.)** is an open-source, modern engine reimplementation of the classic RTS games *Command & Conquer: Red Alert 2* and *Yuri's Revenge*.
+Built from scratch utilizing Python and Pygame, it aims to provide a highly moddable, cross-platform foundation for isometric 2D strategy games.

 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/e0e337f9-1721-4082-adfb-4673a4145b4e" />

-**ChronoStorm** is an open-source, modern engine reimplementation of the classic RTS games *Command & Conquer: Red Alert 2* and *Yuri's Revenge*.
-Built from scratch utilizing Python and Pygame, it aims to provide a highly moddable, cross-platform foundation for isometric 2D strategy games.

 ## ⚠️ Important Legal Notice
 **ChronoStorm is a game engine, NOT a full game.** This repository does not contain any original game assets, artworks, sounds, or copyrighted materials belonging to Electronic Arts.
 To use or test this engine, you **must** own a legal copy of *Red Alert 2 / Yuri's Revenge* and provide your own `.MIX` asset files.